IgorKwiatkowski/pet_tracker/README.md

 Hello and thank you for having a look at my first "serious" project.
 It was a graduation project for my Python Back End Developer course at Coders Lab.

 I apologize for the mess in the branches.
-I was trying to rush hosting the project on AWS before the deadline, failed, and left a bit of a mess, but the develop branch should run fine locally.
+I was trying to rush hosting the project on AWS before the deadline, failed, and left a bit of a mess.

 I wrote this program because I needed a tool for tracking my five pets, each with their separate food and meds in different dosages, applied on different days in different intervals.
 This basic functionality runs alright with a small database.